tblautenberg/Pod-Kicker/README.md

 Ensure the Pod Kicker deployment has the necessary RBAC permissions to restart deployments.
 At a minimum, it requires get, list, and patch permissions on deployments in the relevant namespaces.

+# License

+MIT — feel free to use, modify, and contribute! 🤘